Theob0t/castle/README.md

 - **1st step** : Scrap Michelin website to get names of all starred restaurants : *scrapingMichelin.js* => *restaurants.json*
 - **2nd step** : Scrap Relais & Château website to get the url of each Relais & Chateau hostel in France *scraping() relais.js* => *urls_hotels.json*
-- **3rd step** : Compare name of restaurant in *restaurants.json* with name of restaurant in each url of Relais & Chateau website and define if the restaurant of this hotel is a starred restaurant.
+- **3rd step** : Compare the name of a restaurant in *restaurants.json* with the name of the restaurant in each url of Relais & Chateau website and define if the restaurant of this hotel is a starred restaurant.
 (PB: It is harder than expected to match names of the restaurants from the differents website because they can vary a bit)

 > **CHANGE OF STATEGY :**